blorente/beyond-the-loop/_drafts/2020-08-01-3-programming-milestones-to-work-towards.md

 That got me thinking: **At some point, one stops being a beginner**.
 And that point is not very clear.

-In this post, I outline 3 programming milestones that made me realize that I had leveled up, and resources to achieve each one.
+In this post, I outline 3 programming milestones that made me realize that I had levelled up, and resources to achieve each one.

 **Every engineer I consider "advanced" has reached these milestones**, so I think they are worthy goals for anyone.

-If you are interested in any of these goals, but would like advice or direction, **don't hesitate to contact me on Twitter**: [@BeyondLoop](https://twitter.com/BeyondLoop).
+If you are interested in any of these goals but would like advice or direction, **don't hesitate to contact me on Twitter**: [@BeyondLoop](https://twitter.com/BeyondLoop).
 I'll be happy to help however I can.

 # Milestone: You are mindful about workflow friction